-- 1. The vehicle is maintained and operated in accordance with the written instructions for proper maintenance and use, and - 2.
-The vehicle fails to conform at any time during its useful life to the applicable emission standards or family emission limits as determined by an EPA-approved emission test, and - 3.
-Such nonconformity results or will result in the vehicle's owner having to bear any penalty or other sanction (including the denial of the right to use the Vehicle) under local, State or Federal law, then BRP shall remedy the nonconformity at no cost to the owner; except that, if the vehicle has been in operation for more than 5 years or 30,000 kilometers (18,641 miles).
-BRP shall be required to remedy only those non-conformities resulting from the failure of components which have been installed in or on the vehicle for the sole or primary purpose of reducing vehicle's emissions and that were not in general use prior to model year 1968.
+- The vehicle is maintained and operated in accordance with the written instructions for proper maintenance and use, and - The Product fails to conform at any time during its useful life to the applicable emission standards or family emission limits as determined by an EPA-approved emission test, and - 3.
+Such nonconformity results or will result in the Product owner having to bear any penalty or other sanction (including the denial of the right to use the Product) under local, State or Federal law, then BRP shall remedy the nonconformity at no cost to the owner; except that, if the Product has been in operation for more than 5 years or 30,000 kilometers (18,641 miles).
+BRP shall be required to remedy only those non-conformities resulting from the failure of components which have been installed in or on the Product for the sole or primary purpose of reducing Product emissions and that were not in general use prior to model year 1968.

-The warranty period begins on the date the vehicle is delivered to its ultimate purchase, or if the vehicle is first placed in service as a "demonstrator" or "company" motorcycle prior to delivery, on the date it is first placed in service.
+The warranty period begins on the date the Product is delivered to its ultimate purchase, or if the Product is first placed in service as a "demonstrator" or "company" motorcycle prior to delivery, on the date it is first placed in service.

-Items which are covered by the Emissions Performance Warranty for the full useful life of the vehicle:
+Items which are covered by the Emissions Performance Warranty for the full useful life of the Product: